shuvabrata/HouseWatch/README.md

 After running the above, the UI will be running on the address you specified.
 This will be something like http://localhost if you used `:80` for your `SITE_ADDRESS` above.
 I would think twice about exposing this to the internet, as it is not currently secured in any way.

+If `SITE_ADDRESS` does not work, then try http://localhost:8888/ or look at the log file of the "web" container.
+It also prints an URL which is available only on the docker network IP address.

 <details>

 <summary>Read more</summary>